D 2022 - The DII part: FEED, CLEAN, SPRAY

 machine, surprisingly without affecting the properties of the recycled plastic.

-On 4 October 2019, we filed European patent application OPT-EP2 without claiming any
+On 4 October 2019, we filed European patent application OPT-EP2 without

 priority.
-OPT-EP2 includes the entire description and claims of OPT-EP1; it additionally
+OPT-EP2 includes the entire description and claims of OPT-EP1; it

 discloses the SPRAY device and the FEED machine with the SPRAY device mounted